Manu Experiential Learning Programme

 Sustainable Community initiatives

-Crees biogarden project works specifically with local mothers to avoid malnutrition by providing resources and knowledge to build bio gardens that improve nutrition and health by providing fresh food for families, and extra incomes through surplus crops particularly for women with young children, instead of purchase vegetables shipped in from Cusco, which can be sporadic of limited selection and poor quality after an 8+ hour truck dusty journey.
+The Crees biogarden project works specifically with local families to avoid malnutrition by providing resources and knowledge to build bio gardens that improve nutrition and health by providing fresh food for families, and extra incomes through surplus crops, particularly for women with young children, instead of purchasing vegetables shipped in from Cusco, which can be a sporadic limited selection and poor quality after an 8+ hour truck dusty journey.

 Biogardens give families access to fresh produce year-round for use or sale in their own backyards.
 We provide full materials and labor (from our staff and volunteers) to build the biogardens in addition to supporting technical assistance, maintenance visits, workshops on themes such as controlling pests, diseases, composting and cooking classes with local products.
 Building biogardens also allows cultural exchange between local families with visitors to Manu from around the world.

-Teaching the teachers of the Future (Designed for Manu local students)
+Teaching the teachers of the Future (Designed for local students within the Manu National Park)

 This programme is a learning initiative about the values of the primary and regenerating rainforest with